rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 ``Program::Binaries`` object from the array defined in ``kernel.dsp_h``.
 Line 4 creates the OpenCL C program from the binary and Line 5 builds the program.

-An example of the first few lines of a kernel.dsp_h file are provided below for illustration purposes.  ::
+The first few lines of a kernel.dsp_h file are provided below for illustration purposes.  ::

     unsigned int kernel_dsp_bin_len = 3656;